forestryio/forestry.io/hugo/content/job-openings/back-end-software-engineer-nodejs.md

 menu: []

 ---
-We’re looking for a software engineer to help us build [TinaCMS Teams](https://tinacms.org/teams "TinaCMS Teams"), our pro back-end for the recently open-sourced [TinaCMS](https://tinacms.org "TinaCMS").
+We’re looking for a software engineer to help us build [Tina Teams](https://tinacms.org/teams "Tina Teams"), our pro back-end for the recently open-sourced [TinaCMS](https://tinacms.org "TinaCMS").
 You’ll work on building and scaling our NodeJS back-end: the API, databases, infrastructure and integrations with 3rd party services.
 You’ll also work on the open source project TinaCMS.
 The person in this role will have a lot of autonomy on a small team with the goal of bringing the best editing experience (TinaCMS) to larger teams.

 * This position is for a full-time employee.
 * This is a remote role (UTC -8 to UTC -2).
 We are open to extending our range to UTC +1 for the right candidate.